LeandroOrdonez/value-compass/README.md

 For production deployment, additional steps are recommended:

 1. Set up proper environment variables for production.
-2. Configure a reverse proxy like Nginx.
+2. The application already includes an Nginx API gateway for routing; in production:
+   - Configure SSL certificates for the gateway
+   - Set up additional security measures
+   - Consider load balancing for high availability
-3. Set up proper SSL certificates.
+3. Set up monitoring and logging for all services.
 4. Configure Kubernetes for orchestration (optional but recommended for scalability).

 ## License